atomwalk12/QuestLlama/README.md

 **Installation process**

 First of all follow the installation instructions found at [Voyager](https://github.com/MineDojo/Voyager) repository.
+Note that for convenience the required mods needed to use the agent are available under ```installation/questllama/mods directory```.

 **Now to setup the environment for QuestLlama**
 Please note that both Voyager and QuestLlama require Python 3.9.
 The easiest way to get up and running with a local environment is to use Anaconda.
 Follow the instructions at the [Anaconda homepage](https://docs.anaconda.com/free/anaconda/install/index.html) to install Anaconda.